dart-lang/site-www/src/null-safety/understanding-null-safety.md

 to do so.

-Note that type promotion originally only worked on local variables, and now also works on private, final fields as of Dart 3.2.
+Note that type promotion originally only worked on local variables, and now also works on private final fields as of Dart 3.2.
 For more information about working with non-local variables, see [Working with nullable fields](#working-with-nullable-fields).